-2- Cultural Values - Co onservation an d Planning Action Plar Table- 4/5 • KHANS AREA 8 AN COMPLEXES ANALYSIS OF CURRENT SITUATION OBJECTIVES ACTION DISTRICT RESPONSIBLE ORGANIZATIONS AND INSTITUTIONS SOURCE OF FINANCE TIMEFRAME A lack of common ideas, shared vision and B2.3.1.
+2- Cultural Values - Co onservation an d Planning Action Plar Table- 4/5 , KHANS AREA 8 AN COMPLEXES ANALYSIS OF CURRENT SITUATION OBJECTIVES ACTION DISTRICT RESPONSIBLE ORGANIZATIONS AND INSTITUTIONS SOURCE OF FINANCE TIMEFRAME A lack of common ideas, shared vision and B2.3.1.
 Revision of development plans for the protection of the areas to bring them in line with the Management Plan BAB, BBB, Governor, Bursa Provincial Directorate of Tourism, Medium policies for the conservation of natural and cultural heritage • A lack of a realistic and feasible protection plan for the conservation areas B2.3.2.
-Ensure analysis to determine the maximum building height so as to preserve the urban landscape of the historical area Osmangazi Municipality, Yıldırım Municipality, Bursa Regional Directorate of Foundations, Regional Conservation Committee, Bursa Directorate of Museums BAB, BBB, Osmangazi Municipality, Yıldırım Municipality, Bursa Regional Directorate of Foundations, Regional Conservation Committee, Bursa Directorate of Museums Short Lack of a common database, an inability to reach standard, compatible data, A lack of awareness regarding the urban B2.3- Protecting and sustaining the historical environment in an integrating manner B2.3.3.
+Ensure analysis to determine the maximum building height so as to preserve the urban landscape of the historical area Osmangazi Municipality, Yıldırım Municipality, Bursa Regional Directorate of Foundations, Regional Conservation Committee, Bursa Directorate of Museums Short Lack of a common database, an inability to reach standard, compatible data, A lack of awareness regarding the urban B2.3- Protecting and sustaining the historical environment in an integrating manner B2.3.3.
 Establishment of a GIS database to be able to map monthly, quarterly and 6-monthly work carried out by all institutions on an interactive map Short Ongoing silhouette, changing silhouette • The threat of illegal and unlicensed construction in Khans Area and its surroundings • The loss of historical structure around the Complexes due to heavy construction, lack of utilization of these areas by local inhabitants B2.3.4.
-Develop landscaping projects for the green areas in the heritage sites, in particular those around the Complexes Osmangazi District, Yıldırım District Short Ongoing • A majority of residential and civil architecture examples are still standing in the areas around the Complexes, municipal investment programs to ensure the B2.3.5.
-Create projects for the protection of the land where registered buildings have been demolished Medium ontinuity of the estorations.
+Develop landscaping projects for the green areas in the heritage sites, in particular those around the Complexes Yıldırım Short Ongoing • A majority of residential and civil architecture examples are still standing in the areas around the Complexes, municipal investment programs to ensure the B2.3.5.
+Create projects for the protection of the land where registered buildings have been demolished Medium continuity of the restorations.
 B2.3.6.
-Digitization of the Protection Committee archives and updating of the registry BBB, Regional Conservation Committee Medium
+Digitization of the Protection Committee archives and updating of the registry Medium

-2- Cultural Values - Co 5/5 onservation an nd Planning Action Plar n Table- BURSA A AND SULTAN COMPLEXES) AN COMPLEXES) ANALYSIS OF CURRENT SITUATION OBJECTIVES ACTION DISTRICT RESPONSIBLE ORGANIZATIONS AND INSTITUTIONS SOURCE OF FINANCE TIMEFRAME Lack of urban design guide for work carried out A lack of a common language for floor coverings, floor and top coverings B2.4.1.
-The creation of a "Urban Design Guide" for the Management Site Medium A lack of information and direction signage, a lack of norms and standards Store signs that overshadow the architectural identity of the area and a lot of storefront overflow The negative impact of the disorder in the Khan courtyard and visual pollution B2.4- Create unity in accordance with national and international principles B2.4.2.Facade and height resolutions, signage and camping areas, ensure the use of this guide for projects that are implemented Osmangazi District, Yıldırım District Osmangazi Municipality, Medium An increase in awareness of the importance of sustainable urban design by local administration B2.4.3.
+2- Cultural Values - Co 5/5 onservation an d Planning Action Plar n Table- BURSA A AND SULTAN COMPLEXES) AN COMPLEXES) ANALYSIS OF CURRENT SITUATION OBJECTIVES ACTION DISTRICT RESPONSIBLE ORGANIZATIONS AND INSTITUTIONS SOURCE OF FINANCE TIMEFRAME Lack of urban design guide for work carried out A lack of a common language for floor coverings, floor and top coverings B2.4.1.
+The creation of a "Urban Design Guide" for the Management Site Osmangazi District, Yıldırım District Medium A lack of information and direction signage, a lack of norms and standards Store signs that overshadow the architectural identity of the area and a lot of storefront overflow The negative impact of the disorder in the Khan courtyard and visual pollution B2.4.2.Facade and height resolutions, signage and camping areas, ensure the use of this guide for projects that are implemented BAB, BBB, Special Provincial Administration, Osmangazi Municipality, Yildırım Municipality, Universities, Trade Associations Medium An increase in awareness of the importance of sustainable urban design by local administration B2.4.3.
 Ensure the use of this guide for projects that are implemented Medium Ongoing B2.5.1.
-Periodical identification of examples of civil architecture destroyed each year in the area Osmangazi District, Yıldırım District BAB, BBB, Regional Medium Ongoing Degradation and destruction of cultural heritage Lack of registration of some historical buildings B2.5- Determination of indicators B2.5.2.
-Updating of registrations Conservation Committee Medium Ongoing related to the degradation and destruction of cultural heritage B2.5.3.
-Ensuring detailed drainage and waterproofing projects as part of restoration efforts BBB, Osmangazi Municipality, Yıldırım Municipality, Vakıflar Bölge Müdirlüğü, Regional Conservation Committee Medium
+Periodical identification of examples of civil architecture destroyed each year in the area BAB, BBB, Regional Medium Ongoing Degradation and destruction of cultural heritage Lack of registration of some historical buildings B2.5- Determination of indicators B2.5.2.
+Updating of registrations Osmangazi District, Conservation Committee Medium Ongoing related to the degradation and destruction of cultural heritage B2.5.3.
+Ensuring detailed drainage and waterproofing projects as part of restoration efforts Vildirim District BBB, Osmangazi Municipality, Yıldırım Municipality, Vakıflar Bölge Müdirlüğü, Regional Conservation Committee Medium